Performance Comparison of (SELECT TOP 1) Verses MAX()

 SQL Server Execution Times: CPU time = 281 ms, elapsed time = 280 ms.

-Performance Comparison with no index on the test table
+Performance Comparison with an index on the test table

 Create a clustered index on the test table: